storj/docs/app/dcs/third-party-tools/hugging-face/page.md

 ---
 title: Hugging Face
+docId: _TbcS1aJ44twHRve9UDPy
+redirects:
+  - /dcs/how-tos/hugging-face
+metadata:
+  title: How to use Storj with Hugging Face
   description: >-
     A walk-through of how to use Storj with Hugging Face cloud storage APIs.
     Examples of how to transfer, save, and load datasets.
-docId: _TbcS1aJ44twHRve9UDPy
-redirects:
-  - /dcs/how-tos/hugging-face
-pageTitle: How to use Storj with Hugging Face
 ---

 [Hugging Face](https://huggingface.co/) (🤗 ) is a platform that allows developers to train and deploy open-source AI models.
 It's similar to GitHub in providing a space for developers to code and deploy AI applications, including language models, transformers, text2image, and more. &#x20;